telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/blazor-report-viewer/how-to-use-blazor-report-viewer.md

 * The report viewer consumes reports generated and served from a running Reports Web Service.
 Such can be referenced from another application or Telerik Report Server instance               ,or it can be hosted locally in a Blazor Server application.

 * Blazor WebAssembly applications are executed directly on the browser UI thread.
 In other words, Blazor WebAssembly are stictly client-side applications and the Reports Web Service cannot be hosted in the same project.
 When using Blazor WebAssembly, the Reports Web Service has to be hosted in a separate project or                 [Telerik Report Server](https://www.telerik.com/report-server)  may be used.
-For more information, see                [Blazor WebAssembly vs. Server](https://www.telerik.com/faqs/blazor-ui/what-is-the-difference-between-blazor-webassembly-vs-server) .
-To host the Reporting Service locally, please follow the approach from either the [How to Host Reports Service in ASP.NET Core 3.1]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-3.1%}) or the [How to Host Reports Service in ASP.NET Core in .NET 5]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-in-.net-5%}) articles.
+For more information, see                [Blazor WebAssembly vs. Server](https://www.telerik.com/faqs/blazor-ui/what-is-the-difference-between-blazor-webassembly-vs-server).
+To host the Reporting Service locally, please follow the approach from either the [How to Host Reports Service in ASP.NET Core 3.1]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-3.1%}) or the [How to Host Reports Service in ASP.NET Core in.NET 5]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-in-.net-5%}) articles.

 ## Adding the HTML5 Report Viewer component